 I got you covered.

-Actually, it is not me who got you covered.
+Now here is what I use for my Pinterest collage images.
 It is FotoJet.
 For anyone who is familiar with PicMonkey and now looking for a free alternative to PicMonkey, this is it.
 It has basically all the features you used to have with the free plan of PicMonkey.
 In addition to that, you can upgrade to a premium plan which is very affordable, starting at 2,91 Dollar a month (billed annually).

 This is what the homepage looks like: